Zone of Proximal Development

 Vygotsky’s theory is that consciousness is the end product of socialization and interaction with competent partners.
 For example, in learning language, our first utterances with peers or adults are for the purpose of communication, but once these words are mastered, they become internalized and allow us to develop “inner speech” or “self talk” or what Vygotsky calls dialogicality.

-Seeing and hearing are distance senses that allow typical children to observe the world and interact with adults and peers fully while building their understanding of how the world with its people and things work.
+Vision and hearing are distance senses that allow children with normal vision or hearing to observe the world and interact with adults and peers fully while building their understanding of how the world with its people and things work.
 Children who are congenitally deafblind, because of their sensory losses, don’t have the same kind of access to the world.
 The interaction partners in their zone of proximal development may not be competent in the child’s mode or form of communication.
 This is typically because the child’s experience of the world is primarily tactual, while ours is primarily auditory and visual.

 Entering the Deafblind Child’s Zone of Proximal Development